Lanecrest/Lanecrest.github.io/_tabs/about.md

 My other interests include history, comedy, linguistics, geography, astronomy, professional wrestling, and board games.
 If you know what my handle is from, you'll also learn what kind of music I like 😄 My "company name" is an even more obscure reference but there is a clue somewhere on this page 😏

+Stinky Games is the name a friend and I use to work on making games and the name comes from my faithful companion, my best bud, and my number one fan, my cat Stinky 😺 (as a cat owner I am legally obligated to talk about my cat).

 This website not only aims to showcase the projects I am working on, but also to serve as a repository for my musings, so feel free to check out any of my writings and thanks for dropping by neighborino! ✌️